Healthy Chocolate Cupcakes

 - Cupcake liners

-Set cupcakes aside and let cool.
-After, cover with a plastic top or plastic container and let them sit over night.
-I find this works wonders and makes them taste less beany, it also makes them a lot more moist.
+Set cupcakes aside and let them cool.
+After, cover with a plastic top or plastic container and let them sit overnight.
+I find this works wonders and makes them taste less beany, it also makes them a lot moister.